drips-network/docs/docs/the-protocol/accounts-in-drips.md

 When interacting with Drips through the <a href="/docs/js-sdk/drips-sdk" target="_blank">Javascript SDK</a>, most of these details are abstracted away from developers by convenience classes that hide the full complexity - including account IDs - for most common actions developers will wish to take.
 For instance, to build on the SDK and allow an end-user to collect funds streamed to them through Drips, a developer simply creates an [AddressDriverClient][ad] and calls the `collect()` method, which has a signature that looks like this:

-> public async collect(tokenAddress: string, transferToAddress: string): Promise<ContractTransaction>
+&gt; public async collect(tokenAddress: string, transferToAddress: string): Promisecontracttransaction

-You'll notice that this method signature contains no mention of any account IDs - it's all just ordinary Ethereum addresses (here `transferToAddress` is the Ethereum address that the user wishes to collect their funds to).
+You'll notice that this method signature contains no mention of any account IDs - it's all just ordinary Ethereum addresses (here `` is the Ethereum address that the user wishes to collect their funds to).

 On the other hand, for developers looking to build more sophisticated applications on top of Drips, it will likely be necessary for them to have a full understanding of the Drips account model and in some cases to interact with account IDs rather than simple Ethereum addresses, even if they are building on top of the SDK.

 For instance,
-one area where account IDs are heavily used is in the Drips subgraph, where many entity types in <a href="https://github.com/radicle-dev/drips-subgraph/blob/v2/schema.graphql" target="_blank">the subgraph schema</a> refer to account IDs rather than Ethereum addresses and the corresponding query methods in the [DripsSubgraphClient][ds] in the SDK take accountId-based parameter values and also returns data that includes accountIds.
+one area where account IDs are heavily used is in the Drips subgraph, where many entity types in the subgraph schema refer to account IDs rather than Ethereum addresses and the corresponding query methods in the [DripsSubgraphClient][ds] in the SDK take accountId-based parameter values and also returns data that includes accountIds.
 So developers wishing to work directly with that data in its raw form will need to understand what the account IDs mean and how to unpack them.